 The trip through the countryside of Morocco was tiring, sweating and unforgettable.
 A unique experience, full of tourists traps and awesome people.
 It all started in Marrakech when you book a Moroccan tour from our hotel /tourist agency.

-Of course we choose the cheapest tour, we are budget travellers, but we got three amazing days.
+Of course, we choose the cheapest tour, we are budget travelers, but we got three amazing days.
 The dark side: just one night in a hotel and only one shower.
 I can say it was a great and stinking experience!
 We left Marrakech early in the morning.
 In our van an interesting mix of Greeks, Belgians, Moroccans, Brazilians and Japanese.

 One quick note: our driver should be our tour guide too, however, he didn´t speak English!
 Hummm… Next question: Does anyone speak French or Arabic in the van?
 Thank God we had the Belgian girls, right away they were nominated our official tour translators.
 Merci!!!

 Before we get all sandy at the Merzouga Desert, our Moroccan tour drove us to awesome places.
 Destinations I never thought we would be visiting.

 In less than one hour we were driving up the Atlas Mountains.
 OMG!!!
 Such a stunning landscape, so different from Marrakech and Essaouria.
 During the trip our driver stopped in several points so we could take pictures and enjoy the isolated communities.

 It´s super high there!
 Many curves and bridges, such a steep road… Incredibly beautiful!!!

 First tourist trap on our Moroccan tour